-ples with magnesium (Mg) (e.g., Cardinal et al., 2003) on a Thermo Scientific Neptune multi-collector inductively coupled plasma mass spectrometer (MC-ICP-MS) at the Unité Géosciences Marines (Ifremer, Plouzané).
+Silicon stable isotope composition (δ30Si) of the purified samples was measured using standard-sample bracketing combined with external normalisation by doping the samples with magnesium (Mg) (e.g., Cardinal et al., 2003) on a Thermo Scientific Neptune multi-collector inductively-coupled plasma mass spectrometer (MC-ICP-MS) at the Unité Géosciences Marines (Ifremer, Plouzané).
 Prior to the isotopic analysis, the purified samples were diluted with 0.16 M HNO3 (1 % HNO3) to 1 ppm Si, yielding a roughly 12 V signal on mass 28 at medium resolution (see Table 2 for additional information on operating conditions).
-All samples and standards (NBS28 and a 99.995 % pure silica sand (Alfa Aesar) used as a working standard) were passed through column chemistry and matrix-matched to give the same signal strength (within 10%) and to contain the same amount of HF (generally 1 mM).
+All samples and standards (NBS28 and a 99.995 % pure silica sand (Alfa Aesar) used as a working standard) were passed through column chemistry and matrix-matched to give the same signal strength (within 10 %) and to contain the same amount of HF (generally 1 mM).
 Magnesium (1000 ppm, NIST SRM) was added to the samples and standards just prior to measurement at a final concentration of 0.1 ppm (Cardinal et al., 2003; Abraham et al., 2008).
-Si solutions were introduced into the plasma via an Apex desolvating system equipped with a PFA nebulizer (uptake rate = $100 \,\mu\text{L min}^{-1}$ ) without additional gas.
+Si solutions were introduced into the plasma via an Apex desolvating system equipped with a PFA nebulizer (uptake rate = 100 μL min-1) without additional gas.

-For each measurement, beam intensities at masses 25 and 26 (Mg) and 28, 29, and 30 (Si) were monitored in dynamic mode (i.e., switching between Si and Mg masses) for one block of 25 cycles of 8 s integrations.
+For each measurement, beam intensities at masses 25 and 26 (Mg), and 28, 29, and 30 (Si) were monitored in dynamic mode (i.e. switching between Si and Mg masses) for one block of 25 cycles of 8-second integrations.
 Five minutes of rinse with 2 % HNO3 followed each sample and each standard solution.
-Solutions were analyzed in medium-resolution mode $(m/\Delta m > 6000)$ .
+Solutions were analyzed in medium resolution mode (m/ $\Delta$ m > 6000).
+Using a standard-sample-standard bracketing technique, $\delta^{30}$ Si values for the samples were expressed as follows: